 - Patience: Be considerate of the extra time it might take a disabled student to speak or act.

 - Etiquette: Speak directly to the student, not to a companion or interpreter.
+Ask if you have questions.
+Most students are open to discussing their needs.

 - Adjustment: US students with disabilities are often very independent and may need time to adjust to new ways of dealing with their disabilities.